srtager555/wrapping-letters-react/README.md

 Create your custom wrapp for your text with this new property!

-2.2.1 Error when specialWrapp was not in component props resolved
+- 2.2.1 Error when specialWrapp was not in component props resolved

-2.2.2 New documentation added with new customitation in "SpecialWrapp"
+- 2.2.2 New documentation added with new customitation in "SpecialWrapp"

+  2.3.0

+This upgrade is very small.

+- now you do can get the index in `structure` for you sintaxis.

 ## News